ToolJet/ToolJet/docs/docs/app-builder/import-export-apps.md

 ---
 id: importing-exporting-applications
-title: Importing and Exporting Applications
+title: Import and Export Applications
 ---

 This documentation explains the process of exporting and importing applications in ToolJet.

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-## 1. Exporting Applications
+## Exporting Applications

 - Navigate to the dashboard.
 - Click on the settings icon located in the top right corner of the application.